online travel agencies (OTAs)

 the middlemen have outgrown their usefulness

 When online travel agencies appeared on the scene in the 1990's it seemed like a great idea; everyone benefitted from selling surplus rooms at discounted prices when it seemed as though they would otherwise go empty.
 Consumers got cheap holidays, hosts got bums in beds, and the OTAs earned a modest commission.
-There was even an Australian startup in the bunch; Australians could own shares in Wotif (rejoicing under the ticker WTF) and all the money stayed in Australia.
+There was even an Australian startup in the bunch; Australians could own shares in Wotif (rejoicing under the ticker WTF) and keep their money in Australia.

 - Your money goes straight out of the country, mostly into the coffers of billionaire founders and institutional shareholders of two of the World's largest companies.
 You can assume they pay little or no tax in Australia.

 - It may not be what you expect.
 Most OTAs will filter content on their sites to prevent hosts from exaggerating their facilities or otherwise representing them unfairly.
-This can work both ways, as it may be difficult for a host to change a listing to represent an improvement, or make a distinction between say, a tiny spa bath, a "blow-up" spa, a full sized Jacuzzi-style hot tub or even an indoor pool (or whether it is shared or private).
-Is an ocean view across 5km of rooftops, poles and wires the same as it is from a beach shack on the high tide mark?
+This can work both ways, as it may be difficult for a host to change a listing to represent an improvement, or to make a distinction between say, a foot spa and a 8-person Jacuzzi (a bit extreme, but you get the point).
+An ocean view across 5km of rooftops, poles and wires isn't the same as it is from a cabin on the high tide mark!